 After a breakup, you might find yourself crying on the subway and checking your ex’s social media five times a day.
 Breakups absolutely affect us emotionally.
-So when you spend a few nights tossing and turning, you can blame your ex (or, more specifically, the breakup itself) for your inability to fall sleep.
+So when you spend a few nights tossing and turning, you can blame your ex (or, more specifically, the breakup itself) for your inability to fall asleep.
 But sometimes, post-breakup insomnia can be a little more complicated than just post-split stress.

 Yes — various studies have found that stress is connected to insomnia, and breakups can be very stressful.
 A 2011 review of studies found similarities between mourning a relationship and grieving the death of a loved one: Both can lead to insomnia, intrusive thoughts, immune dysfunction, and even physical pain.

 Although you might wish you could cure your insomnia with some chamomile tea, unfortunately, the best medicine here is time.
 “There’s nothing to do other than wait it out, though I wish I could tell you to do something like drink a gallon of water,” sex & relationships therapist and TENGA brand ambassador Shan Boodram tells Refinery29.
 “The best thing you can do is try to feed your dopamine [the 'feel-good chemical'] receptors in other ways: Go out, meet new people, and try to distract yourself as much as possible.
 But ultimately, the withdrawal process sucks for everyone.”